nrwl/nx/docs/README.md

 If you have a documentation change that should be published immediately, you'll need to create 2 PRs.

 1. First, create a PR against `master` in the normal manner.
-2. Your second PR needs to be made against the website branch with the latest minor version of Nx.
-So your second PR can be created against `website-19.1` if the latest version of Nx is `19.1.0`.
-Once `website-19.1` is updated with your changes, the main `nx.dev` site will be updated.
+2. Your second PR needs to be made against the website branch with the latest major version of Nx.
+So your second PR can be created against `website-19` if the latest version of Nx is `19.1.0`.
+Once `website-19` is updated with your changes, the main `nx.dev` site will be updated.

-Later, when Nx `19.1.1` is released, `website-19.1` will be overwritten with whatever is on `master` and the first PR you created will take effect.
+Later, when Nx `19.1.1` is released, `website-19` will be overwritten with whatever is on `master` and the first PR you created will take effect.